This article was updated on June 27th, 2023

-Tracheal collapse might lead to a dog having to be euthanized.
-As a result of this condition, the dog’s windpipe collapses as a result of a weakness of the structures that hold it open.
+Tracheal collapse causes the dog’s windpipe to collapse as a result of a weakness of the structures that hold it open.
 This leads to breathing problems that have wide-ranging effects on the dog’s overall health.
 While treatments are available, tracheal collapse is a condition that often gets worse with age and can become fatal without intervention.

 One case came into my veterinary clinic recently.
 Lilly had long been treated for tracheal collapse and treatment was successful initially.
 However, over time, the medication she was on lost effectiveness.
 Lilly coughed almost constantly throughout the day.
 Even short walks left her out of breath.
 Finally, her owners decided Lilly’s quality of life was so poor they needed to take action.
 The most basic of activities caused Lilly distress and discomfort.
 Lilly’s family decided it was time to say goodbye and made the decision to put her to sleep.